-5 people attacked by 'unusually aggressive' Prospect Park squirrel
+Prospect Park 'aggressive' squirrel attacks spark concerns of rabies exposure - amNewYork

-Five people were attacked by an “unusually aggressive” squirrel in Prospect Park, and the Health Department is urging anyone who’s recently been bitten to seek medical attention for potential rabies exposure.
+At least five people were attacked by an “unusually aggressive” squirrel in Prospect Park, and the Health Department is urging anyone who’s recently been bitten to seek medical attention for potential rabies exposure.

-All of the attacks happened at the same area of the park, near the Parkside and Ocean Avenue entrance, according to health officials.
-In one incident, the rodent sunk its teeth into a jogger, who has not yet been identified.
+All of the attacks happened at the same area of the park, near the entrance at Parkside and Ocean avenues, according to health officials.
+In one incident, the rodent sunk its teeth into a jogger, who has not yet been identified, and in another a 7-year-old girl suffered multiple bites.

+“She is not OK.
+Every night, she’s crying and scared.
+‘Please papi, help me, the squirrel is coming, a big one.'”

+The city’s Health Department could not difinitively say whether the animal is rabid, but said that incidents of squirrels being infected with rabies are rare.

-“This is an isolated incident,” the city’s health department said in a statement.
+“This is an isolated incident,” the DOH said in a statement.
 “Squirrels are rarely infected with rabies; however, based on the unusual aggressive behavior, the health department is acting under the assumption that the animal is rabid.”

 If the squirrel is infected by rabies, it’s likely already dead, they added.